-Pushed a little beyond your limits while exercising, lifted too heavy, or maybe just bent over and moved the wrong way - and a sharp pain in your lower back makes your face contort.
-Sound familiar?
-Back pain is not to be trifled with - it is, as they say, a widespread disease, yet persistent pain in particular should not be underestimated.
+When exercising, you went a little beyond your own limits, lifted too heavy or perhaps simply bent over and moved the wrong way - and a stabbing pain in the lower back makes for a contorted face.
+Does this sound familiar?
+Back pain is not to be trifled with - although it is, as they say, a widespread disease, persistent pain in particular should not be underestimated.

 You have pain in the lower back to the buttocks?
 Before we start looking for the causes, let's take a closer look at one of the most important elements of the musculoskeletal system.
 Because to understand the triggers for lower back pain, anatomy is also important.